Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction

 \subsection{Detecting OOD Scenarios}

-In this experiment, our objective is to determine whether we can identify \ac{OOD} scenarios in the first place.
-Recognizing such scenarios is critical for improving the performance and robustness of an \ac{AD} system over time, as it facilitates the collection of challenging cases for re-training and evaluation.
+In this experiment, our objective is to determine whether \ac{OOD} scenarios can be reliably identified.
+Detecting such scenarios is crucial for safety, as it enables the autonomous system to alert the driver when intervention is necessary.
+Additionally, recognizing \ac{OOD} cases enhances the performance and robustness of an \ac{AD} system over time by facilitating the collection of challenging instances for re-training and evaluation.
 We present the uncertainty values for different types of uncertainty in Fig. \ref{fig:avg_uncertainty_ood} for both the original nuScenes dataset and various \ac{OOD} scenarios.
-For this analysis, we restrict our focus to a mixed deep ensemble consisting of LAformer, PGP, and LaPred, as this ensemble demonstrated the best correlation between uncertainty and prediction error in previous experiments.
-Additionally, we include OOD detection results for other model ensembles in App.~\ref{app:ood_detection}.
+For this analysis, we restrict our focus to a mixed deep ensemble consisting of LAformer, PGP, and LaPred, as this ensemble was favorable in terms of calibrations and robustness in previous experiments.

 When analyzing epistemic uncertainty, we observe that \ac{OOD} scenarios exhibit a higher median value than the upper quartile of the original dataset, with the exception of the blackout scenario, where only the median of the original dataset is exceeded.
 In terms of aleatoric uncertainty, the median for \ac{OOD} scenarios consistently exceeds the median observed in the original dataset.
-The total uncertainty follows a similar pattern to aleatoric uncertainty but exhibits a more pronounced difference between OOD and in-distribution cases.
-These trends indicate that OOD scenarios can be identified with the highest confidence by assessing epistemic uncertainty, a finding that aligns with existing research in uncertainty quantification \citep{huellermeier2021uqml}.
+The total uncertainty follows a similar pattern to aleatoric uncertainty but exhibits a more pronounced difference between \ac{OOD} and \ac{ID} cases.
+These trends indicate that \ac{OOD} scenarios can be identified with highest confidence by assessing epistemic uncertainty, a finding that aligns with existing research in uncertainty quantification \cite{huellermeier2021uqml}.